They ugly election between white and black candidates in Atlanta

 "There's no way on earth that the city that raised Dr. King … is going to allow ourselves to go backwards," said City Councilman Kwanza Hall.

 They've called in the cavalry, with Sens.
-Kamala Harris, D-Calif., and Cory Booker, D-N.J. — the two highest-profile black Democrats not named Obama — traveling to Atlanta in the race's final days to stump for Bottoms.
+Kamala Harris of California and Cory Booker of New Jersey — the two highest-profile black Democrats not named Obama — traveling to Atlanta in the race's final days to stump for Bottoms.

 And Harris, who said visiting Atlanta is like "coming home" for black politicians, said Democrats nationally need their "best fighters in the field" in the city.